 A case of negligent entrustment arises when someone allows another person to use a vehicle knowing or having reason to know that the use of the vehicle by that person creates a risk of harm to others.

 Your organization is responsible for verifying a driver’s qualifications before entrusting him or her with a vehicle.
 Do not entrust a bad driver with a vehicle—not even for a quick errand.

 The best way to keep your BACF premiums down is to avoid accidents.
 Driving safety should be emphasized.
 Drivers should not be so pressured to produce that they feel compelled to drive unsafely.
 All vehicles should be well maintained.

 Ask your agent whether your insurance company has business auto safety resources that you can use to help your organization be accident free.
 For more information on reducing the risk of auto accidents, click here.

-Let Terry Spitz Agency 541-479-7312 help you choose a policy that will fit your individual needs.
+Let Spitz Insurance Agency 541-479-7312 help you choose a policy that will fit your individual needs.
 Protecting your assets, whether personal, business, or both, is our goal.
 A well-chosen policy can lessen the impact of some of life’s most common, yet unforeseen perils.
 We’re here to help when you are considering Business Auto coverage.